Zettelkasten-Method/zettelkasten.de/content/course/index.md

 layout: plain
 bodyclass: online-course
 created_at: 2024-01-10 11:50:00 +0100
-description: "Next cohort in January 2024: Zettelkasten Method 101, Mastering the basics to unlock your Integrated Thinking Environment.
+description: "Next cohort in January 2024 (SOLD OUT): Zettelkasten Method 101, Mastering the basics to unlock your Integrated Thinking Environment.
 A live workshop for 10 participants."
+updated_at: 2024-01-23 13:06:16 +0100
 ---
 ## Mastering the Basics to Unlock Your Integrated Thinking Environment